Crypto Adoption Around the World: Madagascar

 In agriculture, which is central to Madagascar’s economy, blockchain technology has the potential to improve transparency and traceability across supply chains.

 Using cryptocurrency as a form of payment within these networks could also help farmers and small producers receive fairer payments directly, improving financial access in areas underserved by banks.
-Digital wallets and blockchain records can enhance trust and efficiency between farmers and buyers.
+Digital wallets and blockchain records can enhance trust and efficiency between farmers and buyers, particularly for Madagascar’s major agricultural exports like vanilla, which accounts for 80-85% of the global vanilla market.

 4. Financial Inclusion